 Investment Objective(s), Strategies, Risks and Portfolio Holdings

 Objective(s) and Strategies

-The Fund's investment objective is to seek long-term growth of capital and income.
-The Fund's investment objective may be changed by the Board of Trustees (the Board) without shareholder approval.
+The Fund's investment objectives are both capital appreciation and current income.
+The Fund's investment objectives may be changed by the Board of Trustees (the Board) without shareholder approval.